As more teams gain experience with remote work, they’ll soon encounter a problem: what’s the best way to communicate with each other?

 This space is filling up fast, especially as more companies go to remote work.
 Teams use these tools to create agendas, schedule meeting times, and to share meeting notes collaboratively.
 Are these tools solely asynchronous?
 Maybe not, but their main use case seems to be asynchronous communication--but you can decide if for yourself how to use them at your company.

 For standups and check-ins, this is a wide group.
 Many tools only perform limited tasks, but try to do it well--such as a Slack app to only do standups.
-Others offer more robust features--like in Friday--where you can set updates and work routines for a variety of functions, including daily standups, but also weekly check-ins, one-on-ones, and CEO updates.
+Others offer more robust features--like in Friday--where you can set updates and team check-ins for a variety of functions, including daily standups, but also weekly check-ins, one-on-ones, and CEO updates.

 These can be asynchronous meetings.
 Many of those jobs-to-be-done defaulted to an in-person meeting, but now many of them can be done by text, and there is a historical record that can be viewed and compared.

 One of the most popular and well-known forms of asynchronous communication is the wiki.
 The most famous wiki may be Wikipedia, which allows unlimited editing and references from contributors.
 Think of the same, but for company information and knowledge.
 Oftentimes, strategic reports, meeting notes, and presentations are stored here for reference across the company.
 Confluence is the most well-known and popular, also because it connects to JIRA, a major bug tracking and project management software.
 Ideally, business requirements could be stored in Confluence, and then assigned via JIRA.

 Compared to Google Docs or Dropbox, wikis aren’t document editors even though they are sometimes used that way.
 Instead, they are repositories for files and documents, and then allow commenting with a record of updates.